Here’s a look at the life of singer, songwriter and Rolling Stones front man, Mick Jagger.

 July 5, 1969 - The Rolling Stones give a free concert in London’s Hyde Park.
 Jagger reads poetry and releases 3,500 butterflies in honor of former band mate Brian Jones who was found dead on July 3.

-December 6, 1969 - A free concert at Altamont Speedway in Livermore, California, results in a fan's stabbing death.
-The documentary "Gimme Shelter" is released in 1970 about the concert tour and the tragedy.
+December 6, 1969 - A free concert at Altamont Speedway in Livermore, California, results in a fan’s stabbing death.
+In 1970, the documentary “Gimme Shelter” about the concert tour and the tragedy is released.

 June 15, 1970 - Opening day of “Ned Kelly,” Jagger’s first film role.

 February 25, 1985 - Releases first solo album “She’s the Boss.”

 January 18, 1989 - The Rolling Stones are inducted into the Rock and Roll Hall of Fame.

 1994 - The Rolling Stones win two Grammy Awards - Best Rock Album for “Voodoo Lounge” and Best Music Video, Short Form, for “Love is Strong.”